 Berkeley’s point is that he cannot conceive of—meaning he has no idea of—a dog that is not brown or white or black or grey.
 He cannot get the particularities of a specific dog out of his mind in a way that leaves him a “picture” of some generic dog.
 The important role played by the language of imagination in this passage can help to make this clear.
 Berkeley is focused on what it is that he can image in his mind.
 Also telling is a passing comment in the Notebooks where Berkeley writes that “Succession is an abstract i e. an unconceivable idea.”
 (N 53a:13).
 This comment illustrates just how deep the conceptual link between abstract ideas and inconceivability is for Berkeley.

 At one stage Berkeley offers a test for whether or not abstract ideas exist.
 It is meant to offer a proof that they do not.
 And this test makes explicit appeal to introspection and what is or is not delivered in our phenomenological experience.
 Berkeley tells us that “If any man has the faculty of framing in his mind such an idea of triangle as is here described, it is in vain to pretend to dispute him out of it, nor would I go about it” (PHKI 13:33).
 The idea of triangle in question, which at one stage Berkeley refers to as his “killing blow” (N 687), is meant to be neither scalene, nor equilateral, nor isosceles, but also is meant to be all three.
 Berkeley’s view is that the test of whether or not such an idea exists is whether or not we can frame such an idea in our mind.
 Because the idea appears to be contradictory or appears to be of an impossible object, Berkeley is confident that we cannot do so.
-A similar test is offered in the Dialogues:
+A similar test is offered in Three Dialogues Between Hylas and Philonous:

 philonous.
 But I think the point may be speedily decided.
 Without doubt you can tell, whether you are able to frame this or that idea.
 Now I am content to put our dispute on this issue.
 If you can frame in your thoughts a distinct abstract idea of motion or extension, divested of all those sensible modes, as swift and slow, great and small, round and square, and the like, which are acknowledged to exist only in the mind, I will then yield the point you contend for.
 But if you cannot, it will be unreasonable on your side to insist any longer upon what you have no notion of.
 (DHP 193)